-Assuming stockholders approve this proposal, any awards granted to non-employee members of the Board of Directors under the Plan in respect of any calendar year, solely with respect to his or her service to the Board of Directors, may not exceed \$1,500,000, based on the aggregate value of cash-based awards and the fair market value of any stock-based awards granted under the Plan, in each case determined as of the date of grant.
+Any awards granted to non-employee members of the Board of Directors under the Plan in respect of any calendar year, solely with respect to his or her service to the Board of Directors, may not exceed \$1,500,000, based on the aggregate value of cash-based awards and the fair market value of any stock-based awards granted under the Plan, in each case determined as of the date of grant.
 The Board of Directors will reassess this cap at least once every five years.
-As of April 11, 2016, there were seven non-employee members of the Board of Directors.
+As of April 19, 2017, there were eight non-employee members of the Board of Directors.